tmbnrt/tmbnrt/README.md

 My background in numerics and engineering has consistently equipped me to tackle complex problems with structure, develop efficient algorithms, and contribute across disciplines — well beyond just writing code.
 Along that way, I've deepened my knowledge in software engineering and development — always learning, always building.

-Next to my professional projects in the industry, you’ll find my learning projects here, including engineering-focused software from my academic background.
+Next to my professional projects in the industry, you’ll find my personal projects here, including engineering-focused software from my academic background.

 ### 💬 Ask me about:
 - Workflow automatization in industrial environments